alexbecker/dotlock/README.rst

 * Support virtualenvs other than ``./venv``

 * Support versions of Python before 3.6

-* Integration with ``wheelhouse`` or similar dependency-bundling functionality

-Features you might want but are not planned:

 * Support locking for other platforms.
 This is not possible to do with perfect reliability, since the dependencies discovered by running ``setup.py`` may differ depending on what